Eye Clinic pictures

 June 11, 2012 Dr Weyrich meet with Analyn for the first time since she had the surgery and artificial left eye.
 Fe Smith, who drove her to Manila many times for the surgery and her new eye ( lady with the glasses) also pictured are Ed and Susan Damilao, sponsors of the Pampanga (May 2010) and latest mission in Laguna (May 2012) Ananlyn is now back in school and is a Second year high school student.
 Her life has truly changed since she came to our free clinic in Batangas two years ago.
 We never improved her eyesight, but we helped change her life.
 She now has a much greater self esteem and has given great joy for her new beginning in life.
 Praise God for all that made this possible.

 Eyecare Wecare Foundation, Inc.; based in the United States; registered 501 (c) (3) not for profit; Christian centered; international organization; that does medical vision missions and provides eye examinations ; eye and general medications; eyeglasses and provides for eye surgeries all at no cost to the prescreened indigents.
 The foundation has a branch office in the Philippines that is registered with the Philippine government under SEC (Security Exchange Commission) It is currently conducting all of the vision clinics there.
 The foundations target population is the rural poor who do not have access to, nor financial resources for, vision services.
 The foundation has no paid administrators or staff, everyone volunteers.
-The foundation just finished its 16th Medical Vision Mission January 12, 2013 in Olongapo, next to Subic Bay and 1,955 disadvantaged rural poor Filipino's.
-There were 40 cataract surgeries preformed during and 32 following the mission for a total of 72 cataract surgeries.
-Bausch & Lomb once again donated Inter Ocular lenses, medications and surgical supplies for the cataract surgeries and SEE International provided the rest of the eye surgery supplies. .
-The total eyeglasses prescribed and provided to the indigents, added to previous medical eye missions by the foundation brings a total of 23,254 people receiving free eyeglasses since 2005.
+The foundation just finished its 17th Medical Vision Mission January 26, 2014 in san Nicolas, in the most Northern Province in the Philippines, Ilocos Norte and 2,008 disadvantaged rural poor Filipino's were given eye examinations.
+There were 96 people identified with cataracts and will be operated on by March 2014.
+Bausch & Lomb once again donated Inter Ocular lenses, medications and surgical supplies for the cataract surgeries.
+The Municipality of san Nicolas provided the rest of the eye surgery supplies. .
+The total eyeglasses prescribed and provided to the indigents, added to previous medical eye missions by the foundation brings a total of 25,262 people receiving free eyeglasses since 2005.
 The foundation's is living up to it's motto which is "Delivering Gods Ultimate Vision Plan to the Poor."

 people waiting for their prescription eyeglasses blood pressures are taken for all patients

-This mission we had to go without Derek Buchanan, a dispensing optician from Portland, Oregon who has relocated in the Philippines, has blessed the foundation with his skills participating in the previous 4 missions.
-He has really made a difference in refining the eyeglasses dispensing.
-Here is our new auto refractor that was donated by Transitions Healthy Sight for Life Fund last year.
+Derek Buchanan, a dispensing optician from Portland, Oregon who has relocated in the Philippines, has blessed the foundation with his skills participating in 4 missions.
+He really made a difference developing a system for the dispensing of eyeglasses.
+Here is our new auto refractor that was donated by Transitions Healthy Sight for Life Fund several years ago.
 It is really much quicker and more accurate that our old one.

-When President / Founder Dr. James H. Weyrich began the foundation with his focus on helping the poor people in that Philippines.
-He envisioned to start a clinic and have the people come to the clinic.
-Then he realized that the Philippines is one of the most challenging countries of the world to provide quality health care.
-The reason being it is separated by so many islands (7,107 Islands) of which around 990 are inhabited.
+When President / Founder Dr. James H. Weyrich began the foundation with his focus on helping the poor people in the Philippines.
+He envisioned to starting a clinic and having the people come to the clinic.
+Then realized that the Philippines is one of the most challenging countries of the world to provide quality health care.
+The reason being it is separated by so many islands (7,107 Islands) of which around 1000 are inhabited.
 Only the larger islands have access to health care and vision care.
 The poor people that live outside of the few larger islands can only get treatment by taking public transportation to the ferry boat terminal, take a ferry boat to the port of an island that has an eye doctor.
-From there, they have to take public transportation from the ferry to the doctors office, pay for the exam and then pay for the glasses.
-Wait until the glasses are fabricated and then proceed home.
+From there, they have to take public transportation from the ferry to the doctors office, pay for the exam and then pay for the glasses, wait until the glasses are fabricated and then proceed home.
 Most cannot afford even the first public transportation ride let alone paying for vision services.
 That is the beauty of having a self contained "Eye Clinic on Wheels" We can ferry the 40 foot converted bus to most of the islands and provide these services to the indigents on the remote islands.
-This is by far the largest expense for most missions, costing around $4000 per mission just on ferry boat fees for the mobile clinic, the 25 volunteer passengers as well as the port and dock fees.
+The downside to the mobile clinic is the expense.
+This is by far the largest expense for all missions if we leave Negros Island, costing around $4000 per mission.
+The ferry boat fees to transport the mobile clinic, the 25 volunteer passengers fares, 6 meals, the port and dock fees and the high fuel costs.
+I is well worth the trouble and expense to see the smiles, feel the tears and hear the shouts of joy when they see for the first time in their life or see again after year of not seeing.

 Before each clinic day begins the volunteers form a circle and pray for God's blessing the mission for the upcoming day.